 AFF Board Member – firstname.lastname@example.org

 Katie is a lifelong learner and professional educator.
 She has spent over 20 years in the classroom and provides administrative leadership as a Secondary Administrator.
-In additional to state and national teaching and administrative certificates, Katie holds a B.A. in Social Science from Seattle Pacific University, a M. Ed. in Educational Technology from City University and is currently pursuing a second graduate degree in Practical Theology at The King’s University.
+In additional to teaching and administrative certificates, Katie holds a B.A. in Social Science from Seattle Pacific University, a M. Ed. in Educational Technology from City University and is currently pursuing a second graduate degree in Practical Theology at The King’s University.

 Jason Bohreer, CISSP, GMON, GCCC, GCWN